filecoin-project/fvm-docs/docs/index.md

 ## Why the FVM is useful

-There has been a huge demand from the developer community for Filecoin compatibility with (Ethereum)[https://ethereum.org/en/what-is-ethereum/] and (Solidity)[https://en.wikipedia.org/wiki/Solidity] out of the box.
+There has been a huge demand from the developer community for Filecoin compatibility with [Ethereum](https://ethereum.org/en/what-is-ethereum/) and [Solidity](https://en.wikipedia.org/wiki/Solidity] out of the box.
 With the FVM, developers can access the massive corpus of audited and battle-tested smart contracts written in Solidity for the Ethereum Virtual Machine (EVM).

-The FVM also supports other foreign runtimes and virtual machines, anything that compiles to (WebAssembly (WASM))[https://developer.mozilla.org/en-US/docs/WebAssembly] (subject to limits).
+The FVM also supports other foreign runtimes and virtual machines, anything that compiles to [WebAssembly (WASM)](https://developer.mozilla.org/en-US/docs/WebAssembly] (subject to limits).
 WASM was built for modern web browsers and supports multiple languages, including Rust and Go, which provides the flexibility we need to meet a variety of needs.

 Developers can adapt to the FVM in other contexts, such as the Interplanetary File System (IPFS) and Interplanetary Linked Data (IPLD), because it's not tightly-coupled to Filecoin.

 ## Vision and goals

-To mitigate the (well-known risks of compiling Solidity)[https://101blockchains.com/solidity-issues/] used by the EVM, we're not working directly in Solidity.
+To mitigate the [well-known risks of compiling Solidity](https://101blockchains.com/solidity-issues/] used by the EVM, we're not working directly in Solidity.
 Instead, we're building the reference SDK in Rust, because it produces very succinct WebAssembly (WASM) code and keeps runtime costs down.

 To support computation on IPLD inputs, we're making the building of libraries and primitives to interact with IPLD data a core priority.